Homomorphisms into a simple Z-stable C*-Algebras: Introduction

-It should be noted that the above-mentioned uniqueness theorem also works in a more general setting where the source algebra $A$ is not necessary in the class $\mathcal C$.
-For example, the uniqueness theorem is also valid for certain AH-algebras $A$ which are not necessarily simple (which are called AH-algebras with Property (J) in this paper), Moreover, in the case that $B\otimes U$ has tracial rank zero for some UHF-algebra $U$ of infinite type, the uniqueness theorem holds for general AH-algebra $A.$ In particular, $A$ could be just $C(X)$ for some compact metric space $X$.
-In that situation, the first version of this kind of uniqueness theorem was stated in \cite{Lin-Gong}, where $A=C(X)$ and $B$ is a unital simple \CA\, with the unique tracial state and with real rank zero, stable rank one and weakly unperforated $K_0(B).$ In \cite{Lin-Tams-07}, it was shown that, if $A=C(X)$ for some compact metric space $X$ and $B$ is a unital simple \CA\, with tracial rank zero, then any unital monomorphisms $\phi$ and $\psi$ from $A$ to $B$ are approximately unitarily equivalent if and only if $[\phi]=[\psi]$ in $KL(A,B)$ and $\phi_{\sharp}=\psi_{\sharp}.$ This result was then generalized to the case that $B$ has tracial rank no more than one, with the additional {assumption} $\phi^{\ddag}=\psi^{\ddag}.$ From this point of view, the main result in this paper may also be regarded as a further generalization of these so-called uniqueness theorems.
-One should also realize that these uniqueness theorems have a common root: The Brown-Douglass-Fillmore theorem for essentially normal operators.
+Then, in \cite{Lin-Tams-07}, it was shown that, if $A=C(X)$ for some compact metric space $X$ and $B$ is a unital simple \CA\, with tracial rank zero, then any unital monomorphisms $\phi$ and $\psi$ from $A$ to $B$ are approximately unitarily equivalent if and only if $[\phi]=[\psi]$ in $KL(A,B)$ and $\phi_{\sharp}=\psi_{\sharp}.$ This result was then generalized to the case that $B$ has tracial rank no more than one with the additional condition $\phi^{\ddag}=\psi^{\ddag}$ in \cite{Lin-AU11}.

+From this point of view, the main result in this paper may also be regarded as a further generalization of these uniqueness theorems. {In fact, in this paper, we also allow the source algebra $A$ to be any unital \CA\, such that $A\otimes U$ is a unital AH-algebra for all UHF-algebra $U$ of infinite type.} One should also realize that these uniqueness theorems have a common root: The Brown-Douglass-Fillmore theorem for essentially normal operators.
 One version of it can be stated as follows: Two monomorphisms $\phi, \psi: C(X)\to B(H)/{\cal K}$---the Calkin algebra, which is a unital simple \CA\, with real rank zero---are unitarily equivalent if and only if $[\phi]=[\psi]$ in $KK(C(X), B(H)/{\cal K}).$

 As this research was under way, we learned that H. Matui was conducting his own investigation on the same problems.
 In fact, he proved the same uniqueness theorems mentioned under the assumption that $B\otimes U$ has tracial rank zero.
-Moreover, he actually showed the same result holds if the assumption that $B\otimes U$ has tracial rank zero is weaken to the assumption that $B\otimes U$ has real rank zero, {stable rank one and weakly unperforated $K_0(B\otimes U),$} at least for the case that quasi-traces are traces and there are only finitely many of extremal tracial states.
+Moreover, he actually showed the same result holds if the assumption that $B\otimes U$ has tracial rank zero is weaken to be that $B\otimes U$ has real rank zero, {stable rank one and weakly unperforated $K_0(B\otimes U),$} at least for the case that quasi-traces are traces and there are only finitely many of extremal tracial states.

 In \cite{L-N-Range}, it is shown that, for any partially ordered simple weakly unperforated rationally Riesz group $G_0$ with order unit $u,$ any countable abelian group $G_1,$ any metrizable Choquet simple $S,$ and any surjective affine continuous map $r: S\to S_u(G_0)$ (the state space of $G_0$) which preserves extremal points, there exists one (and only one up to isomorphism) unital separable simple amenable \CA\, $A\in {\cal C}$ which satisfies the UCT so that $\mathrm{Ell}(A)=(G_0, (G_0)_+, u, G_1, S, r).$